Set up custom SMTP sending

 Rejected messages | Malformed headers | Check “From” address matches authorized sender |

-- Verify that your firewall allows outbound connections from Tallyfy to your SMTP server
+- Your firewall must allow outbound connections from Tallyfy to your SMTP server

-- Confirm that the SMTP port (587 or 465) is open for outbound traffic
+- The SMTP port (587 or 465) needs to be open for outbound traffic

 - Test basic connectivity using telnet or similar tools

-- Ensure the SMTP account has sufficient permissions to send email
+- Make sure the SMTP account has permission to send email

-- Verify that your mail server allows the authentication method being used
+- Check if your mail server accepts the authentication method you’re using

-- Confirm that your SPF record includes your SMTP server’s IP address
+- Your SPF record must include your SMTP server’s IP address.
+Period.

-- Ensure the “From” address domain matches the authenticated domain
+- The “From” address domain has to match the authenticated domain

 Support > Not receiving emails from Tallyfy